Frequently Asked Questions

 Referral process

-Your NHS GP will need to refer your child to Paloma Health for an autism assessment.
+Your NHS GP will need to refer your child to Paloma Health.
 Please book an appointment with them and direct them to complete our referral form.
+The following pathways are available:

-- Autism assessment with in-person child observation in Exeter, if the child is aged 5–18.
+- Hybrid, with a in-person child observation in Exeter, if the child is aged 5–18.

-- Autism assessment with in-person child observation in Exeter, if the child is aged 2-4 and they have seen a community paediatrician who has recommended an autism assessment
+- Hybrid, with a in-person child observation in Exeter, if the child is aged 2-4.
+Note, we can only accept referrals for children 2-4 if they have seen a community paediatrician who has recommended an autism assessment

-- Autism assessment with in-person child observation in Norwich, if the child is aged 6-18.
+- Hybrid, with an in-person child observation in Norwich, if the child is aged 6-18.

 Click here to read useful tips for the conversation with your NHS GP.

-As soon as we've received your NHS GPs referral, you receive an email to confirm this.
-Keep an eye out in your spam folder too.
+As soon as we've received your NHS GPs referral via our online referral form, you will receive an email to confirm this.
+Keep an eye out in your spam folder t

-If your child is home-schooled we will ask for additional information from another suitable professional, or someone outside of the home who knows your child well.
+If your child is home-schooled we will ask for additional information from another suitable professional, or an adult from outside of the home who knows your child well.
 Ideally it would be someone who has seen your child in a social environment interacting with other children and has known them long enough to comment on their behaviour.

-Once you have completed your onboarding questionnaire and your nominated third party (generally your childs school or nursery) have completed their questionnaire our multi disciplinary team will review the information supplied.
-If our team reviews this information and determines that we are not the right service for your child, a member of our team will be in contact.
+Once you have completed your onboarding questionnaire and your nominated social context source (generally your childs school or nursery) have completed their questionnaire our multi disciplinary team will review the information supplied.

 Each assessment is completed by two trained assessors, specialising in diagnosing autism in children and young people.